 Three phase suppliers allow for the total electrical load to be distributed safely and efficiently.
-Most homes are fitted with one phase electricity, and have done since World War II.
-In commercial kitchens, and in most homes actually, there is a greater need for diverse power.
+Most homes are fitted with one phase electricity and this has been the case since World War II.
+In commercial kitchens, and in most homes, there is a greater need for diverse power.
 We aren’t just powering small fridges, we might be powering a large number of appliances, tools and equipment, all of which require different amounts of electric power.

-You can make sure to save energy and be economical in your kitchen by using the right power suppliers, green utilities and by making sure that you are using commercial grade systems.
-For example, an industrial boiler, as used in FoodStars kitchens, saves time and money by getting hot water ready on the scale needed in a working kitchen.
-Smaller boilers, like you would find in a flat or house, wouldn’t be up to the task of supplying large quantities of hot water, and certainly not in an efficient way, hence the need for industrial boilers.
+You can save energy and be economical in your kitchen by using the right power suppliers and by making sure you are using commercial grade systems.
+For example, an industrial boiler, as used in Foodstars kitchens, saves time and money by getting hot water ready on the scale needed in a working kitchen.
+Smaller boilers, like those found in a flat or house, wouldn’t be up to the task of supplying large quantities of hot water, certainly not in an efficient way, hence the need for industrial boilers.

-Before you move into a kitchen, whether a rented commercial kitchen or your own space, make sure that there is an industrial boiler that fits your needs, or the capability for you to be able to install your own one.
+Before you move into a kitchen, whether a licensed commercial kitchen or your own space, make sure there is an industrial boiler that fits your needs, or the capability for you to be able to install your own.

-With most commercial kitchen suppliers there will already be utilities suppliers in place.
-Your costs for utilities will then be included in your lease agreement, often included in the rental price.
-If you want to be able to choose your own utilities supplier then you will need to either:
+Most commercial kitchens come with utilities suppliers in place.
+Your costs for utilities will then be included in your lease agreement or the rental price.
+If you want to be able to choose your own utilities supplier, you will need to either:

-- Rent a kitchen independently – which will mean setting up your own gas, water and electricity and so delay when you can get going
+- Rent a kitchen independently, which will mean setting up your own gas, water and electricity and so delay when you can get started.

-- Or choose a commercial kitchen supplier based on which utility providers they work with.
+- Choose a commercial kitchen supplier based on the utility providers they work with.

-If choosing a green utilities provider, such as ones who create power from solar panels or wind farms, is important to you, you can make a request to your site management team.
+If choosing a green utilities provider is important to you, you can make a request to your site management team.
 Switching might not be as quick and easy as it would be with your home providers, but it is possible.

 Safety Hazards & Solutions

-In your commercial kitchen, there are some obvious hazards, such as hot pans, spilled liquids and high traffic during busy periods.
-But with careful planning, you can ensure that most of these dangers have a low chance of causing an issue.
+In any commercial kitchen, there are some obvious potential hazards, such as hot pans, spilled liquids and high traffic during busy periods.
+But with careful planning, you can ensure most of these dangers have a low chance of causing an issue.

-If you are renting a commercial kitchen, you will want to make sure that they have been fitted with non-slip flooring.
+If you are renting a commercial kitchen, you will want to make sure it is fitted with non-slip flooring.
 Mats can be added if you feel you need extra grip, which can be particularly useful in the wash area where water splashes are more commonplace.
 Any areas where there is a danger of liquids spilling should have floor signs readily available so they can be placed before, during and shortly after clean-up – until the floor is completely dry.

-Hygienic walls and hygienic floor-skirting, such as those in FoodStars commercial kitchens, are important for maintaining cleanliness.
-As with stainless steel surfaces, wipe clean and non-absorbent surfaces throughout your kitchen will mean you can fully refresh, in line with health and safety standards.
+Hygienic walls and hygienic floor-skirting, such as those in Foodstars commercial kitchens, are important for maintaining cleanliness.
+Having surfaces you can wipe clean and that are non-absorbent, such as stainless steel, throughout your kitchen will mean you can fully refresh them, in line with health and safety standards.

 You must avoid any blockages, especially around exits, as any kind of obstruction is both illegal and highly dangerous.
 This means that goods deliveries, equipment not in use and waste should all be moved to the correct assigned place immediately.